-The 8-year cycle and 5 ‘petals’ of Venus | EarthSky.org
+The 5 petals of Venus and its 8-year cycle

-Article written and published originally by Guy Ottewell at his blog.
+Guy Ottewell originally published this article as a blog post at his website, Universal Workshop.
 Re-printed here with permission.

 When plotted geocentrically – from an Earth-centered perspective – there is a highly noticeable rhythm in the motion of Venus.
 After eight years, it returns to the same place in our sky on about the same date.
 This is known as the eight-year cycle of Venus, and stems from the fact that 13 Venusian orbits (8 x 224.8 days) very nearly equals eight Earth years.
 The cycle was known to, and of great interest to, ancient peoples such as the Maya.
-Today, many know it as the pentagram of Venus.
+Today, many know it as the pentagram or petals of Venus.

 The word pentagram – or five-sided figure – is used because, over the eight years, each phenomenon – each relative position of Earth, Venus, and the sun – occurs five times.
 Then, over the next eight years, they repeat five times almost identically.